When all people can see is black or white

 The way I do things

-I have a little different method of advocacy with which you may be unfamiliar.
-Rather than advocating for a specific decision, I advocate for access to information.
-Because I take this stance, sometimes people are a little confused.
+In meeting this goal, VBAC Facts makes hard-to-find, interesting, and pertinent information relative to post-cesarean birth options easily accessible to the people who seek it.
+VBAC Facts does not advocate for a specific mode of delivery, birth attendant or birth location.
+Because of this stance, sometimes people are a little confused.
 They are accustomed to outspoken advocates (arguing for either the pro or con) urging them to have a certain type of birth at a prescribed location with a specific type of birth attendant – or none at all.

-I do this because I think that women are intelligent enough to hear “these are the risks and benefits of XYZ” rather me dictating “make XYZ choice” or giving the (often hollow sounding) “it will all be fine” or “I had an HBAC, so should every woman!!!”
+I also tend to avoid the often hollow sounding, “It will all be fine” or “I had a VBAC, so should every woman!”
 To some people, that comes off as anti-this/pro-that… but for me, it’s a fair look at our choices.

 I think sometimes people start to look at a specific mode of birth/birth location/type of birth attendant with rose-colored glasses.
 They try to minimize the risks associated with their “choice of choice” in an attempt to advocate for others to make similar decisions whether that is VBAC, repeat cesarean, home or hospital birth.
 (Everyone has an agenda!!)

 But minimizing risks deprives women of their right to informed consent and that is really no different than individuals who exaggerate risk.
 I don’t advocate for women to birth a certain way in a certain location.